apache/paimon/docs/content/how-to/cdc-ingestion.md

 {{< generated/compute_column >}}

-## Special Data Type Conversions
+## Special Data Type Mapping
-1. MySQL TINYINT(1) type will be converted to Boolean by default.
-If you want to store number (-128~127) in it like MySQL, you can specify that `--mysql-conf mysql.converter.tinyint1-to-bool=false`, then the column will be mapped to TINYINT in Paimon table.
+1. MySQL TINYINT(1) type will be mapped to Boolean by default.
+If you want to store number (-128~127) in it like MySQL, you can specify type mapping option `tinyint1-not-bool`, then the column will be mapped to TINYINT in Paimon table.
+2. You can use type mapping option `to-nullable` to ignore all NOT NULL constraints (except primary keys).
+3. You can use type mapping option `to-string` to map all MySQL data type to STRING.
-2. MySQL BIT(1) type will be converted to Boolean.
+4. MySQL BIT(1) type will be mapped to Boolean.
-3. When using Hive catalog, MySQL TIME type will be converted to STRING.
+5. When using Hive catalog, MySQL TIME type will be mapped to STRING.

 ## FAQ
 1. Chinese characters in records ingested from MySQL are garbled.